shivshankardayal/full-website/books/c/source/introduction.rst

 =============
 History
 =============
-C was formally delivered to this world in 1972 and conceived by Dennis MacAlistair Ritchie in 1968.
+C was formally delivered to this world in 1972 and started by Dennis MacAlistair Ritchie in 1968.
 What happened was there was a project for development of a text processor and GE-645 was bought by AT&T Bell Labs.
 At that time Ken Thompson had developed a game called "Space Travel".
 Then they